M. Mani

-M. Mani, also known as Aroma Mani is an Indian film producer and director in Malayalam and Tamil film industry.
-He has produced more than 60 movies and directed more than 10 movies under the banner Sunitha Productions and Aroma Movie International.
+M. Mani (30 November 1939 – 14 July 2024), also known as Aroma Mani, was an Indian film producer and director in the Malayalam and Tamil film industries.
+He produced more than 60 movies and directed more than 10 under the banner Sunitha Productions and Aroma Movie International.
 He made his debut with the movie Dheerasameere Yamunaatheere in 1977.
+Mani died on 14 July 2024, at the age of 84.